 Pages require textual content in order to contribute to your small business website design‘s search engine rankings.
 Without on-page content, there is little for a search engine to work with as it attempts to establish what the website is about.

 Page content should be original, well-written, authoritative, entertaining and/or provoke comment.
-Obviously, a focus on the relevant keyword phrase you hope to rank well for is a given… Including images in content adds interest, and providing relevant keywords in the Alt text gives SE traction.
+Obviously, a focus on the relevant keyword phrase you hope to rank well for is a given… Including images in content adds interest, but be very careful about keyword stuffing in the Alt texts.

 Don’t forget to include a “Call to Action” – and specify WHAT you want visitors to do, and How/Where to do it.

-Make the most of your affordable web design services by insisting that content creation incorporates best practice.
+Make the most of your affordable web design services by insisting that content creation incorporates best practices.

 Page Headings in H1 / H2 Format

 Load your Headings with the main keyword phrase/s, most important at the beginning and to ensure that all are in H1 / H2 / H3 format.
 This is the most (SEO) important “On-Page” location to specify to the search engines what the page is about.